-Distinctive features: Somewhat similar to Prestonia because of the salverform corolla with a thickened annular throat, but differing mainly by the calyx lobes without colleters and corolla tube without internal appendages or ridges.
+Distinctive features: Somewhat similar to Prestonia because of the salverform corolla with a thickened annular throat but differing mainly by the calyx lobes without colleters and corolla tube without internal appendages or ridges.

-Distribution: A neotropical genus of three species distributed from Mexico to Peru and Brazil; mostly in wet submontane and montane forests; 1,000-2,500 m.
+Distribution: A neotropical genus of four species known from Mexico, Belize, Venezuela, Colombia, Ecuador, Peru, Bolivia, and Brazil; mostly in wet submontane and montane forests, but also in Amazonian lowland forests; (450-) 1,000-2,500 m.